Top 4 Tips for a Month Without Alcohol

 You might also find it helpful to tell people that you won’t be drinking before you see them in person.
 A quick text that says ‘by the way I’m going dry in July’ can avoid any awkward peer pressure.
 You might even find you inspire your friends to join in the challenge.

-4. Enjoy the benefits
+4. Enjoy the benefits of alcohol-free

 There are so many benefits to giving up alcohol.
 Once you start to notice them, you’ll feel more motivated to continue with your period of abstinence.